This is a wonderful city. It would be worth travelling a thousand miles to see it - Torquato Tasso, 16th century Italian poet

 Our room was clean and modern with nice views of the square but quite limited in terms of storage space.
 We had one or two here other small gripes but they're hardly worth mentioning.
 We didn't spend much time in our room overall so it didn't bother me.
 The location was terrific and this won out over other considerations.

 Our first meal in Mantua was, as mentioned above, across the road from our hotel in Osteria delle Erbe.
 They have many outdoor tables shaded with umbrellas - great for people-watching.
-It's a little pricey for food, similar to Dublin prices, though this is not unusual in Mantua which surprised me.
-Expect to pay about €8-€10 for an antipasto, €12-€15 for a pasta dish and over €20 for meat or fish.
+It's a little pricey for food - expect to pay about €8-€10 for an antipasto, €12-€15 for a pasta dish and over €20 for meat or fish.
 Taking into consideration the location however, you can see why it might cost more to have lunch here.
 The waiters were extremely professional and also very friendly.
 We liked the place a lot, so much so we had lunch here twice.
 On one of the days I had a local specialty, tortelli di zucca (pumpkin tortelli) with butter and sage.
 It was very good and not too sweet, as I would've expected.
 Martin had their Mantovana pizza with sausage which was apparently very tasty.
 Day two we tried the maccheroni in a tomato sauce with mozzarella and cherry tomatoes and a spaghetti dish.
 It's not spectacular food but it's simple and tasty.

 The osteria is also great for an evening aperitivo.
 They have sofas at the edges of the outdoor seating area for those just having drinks.
 There are few more pleasant ways to spend a warm summer's evening than sitting here, cocktail in hand and jazz on the playlist, listening to the chatter of the locals as they make their way home from work or better still, the bells of Sant' Andrea as they ring out on the hour.